ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 Done in 662.54s.
 </code></pre>

-If you prefered choose `No` when prompted for enabling SSL connection, this is what happen:
+If you prefered choose `No`{.action} when prompted for enabling SSL connection, this is what happen:

 <pre class="console"><code>$ yarn develop
 yarn run v1.22.17